 - have the main responsibility for at least one child under 16

-You don’t have to be working to claim, but you’ll need to provide HM Revenue & Customs (HMRC) with details of your and you partner’s (if you have one) income.
+You don’t have to be working to claim (as you do with Working Tax Credits), but you’ll need to provide HM Revenue & Customs (HMRC) with details of yours and your live-in partner’s income.
+You will only be able to claim for up to two children unless an exception applies, which you may get if:

 The income that you can have and still claim Child Tax Credit varies depending on your personal circumstances.
 You can use the Turn2us Benefits calculator to see if you are likely to qualify.